 MIND • BODY • SPIRIT • FITNESS

-The Balm In Gilead’s Healthy Churches 2030 Initiative is a national campaign, which seeks to incorporate key strategies and activities as outlined by the U.S. Health & Human Services, Healthy People 2030 Initiative into its network of congregational health ministries and programs.
+The Balm In Gilead’s Roadmap 2030: The Black Church Health Agenda is a national campaign that seeks to incorporate key strategies and activities outlined by the U.S. Health & Human Services, Healthy People 2030 Initiative into its network of congregational health ministries and programs.

-Healthy Churches 2030 Initiative is keenly, focused on faith-based approaches to public health issues that support the integration of cultural and science-based strategies within congregations throughout urban and rural communities.
+Roadmap 2030: The Black Church Health Agenda is keenly focused on faith-based approaches to public health issues that support integrating cultural and science-based strategies within congregations throughout urban and rural communities.

 Key Determinants of Health